SNP-MajorK/ED-DataCollector/README.md

   - new Radio Button Sort by Date
   - Show undiscovered Codex Entrys via Settings "Switch View"
   - Codex Stars shows all other Codex Entrys (WIP)
+  - Needs more Work, currently deactivated.
     - Player Death, here you can "mark" a time period and it will no longer display those Entrys. (experimental WIP)
+  - Integrated a klightspeed's EliteDangerousRegionMap for Region Mapping of Star Systems (under MIT licence)

 <img src="https://cdn.discordapp.com/attachments/944130098406248498/944135915457105930/unknown.png">